Skip to main content

 Students not taking the exam will work from home online.

-On May 14th, 15th, 16th, West Mifflin Area High School will participate in the Keystone Algebra, Literature and Biology exams.
+West Mifflin Area High School will participate in the Keystone Algebra, Literature and Biology exams.

 Students who are taking the Keystone exams will be the only students present in the building on these three days; all other students will be working remotely.